wandb/mcp-server/README.md

 Deno will automatically download the Pyodide runtime when first used.

-**Option 2: Hosted E2B sandbox setup**
+**Option 2: Hosted E2B sandbox - Set E2B api key**

 The sandbox tool will default to E2B is an E2B api key is detected.
 To use the hosted [E2B](https;//www.e2b.dev) sandbox:

 1. Sign up to E2B at [e2b.dev](https://e2b.dev)
 2. Set the `E2B_API_KEY` environment variable

 If neither Deno nor an E2B api key are detected then the `execute_sandbox_code_tool` tool will not be added to the wandb MCP server.
+To explicitly disable the sandbox tool then explicitly set the `DISABLE_CODE_SANDBOX=1` environment variable.

 ### Installation helpers